What's the best cookware for induction cooktops?

 Furthermore, large pieces are more useful in general than small pieces--you can use a large piece for a small project, but you can't use a small piece for a large project.
 So unless you're routinely cooking for just one or two people, larger pieces are better.

-Our advice is to buy a small, 5- or 7-piece set of a skillet, sauté pan and sauce pan (including lids), like this All-Clad set.
+Our advice is to buy a small, 5- or 7-piece set of a skillet, sauté pan and sauce pan or stock pot (including lids), like this All-Clad set.
 This is an economic way to acquire basic pieces that you're sure you'll use.
 Then you can augment with other pieces as you know you'll need them.

 One exception to this rule, though, is the Demeyere Industry 5 10-piece set.
 Often, a 10-piece set has small, filler pieces that you won't find very useful.
 However, all the pieces in this set are really nice, including an 11-inch skillet, a 4 quart sauce pan, and an 8 quart stock pot.
 So even though Demeyere sets are more expensive, you really do get better pieces overall than you do from many other makers.